Deep Learning for Joint Channel Estimation and Feedback in Massive MIMO Systems: DL-based joint channel estimation and feedback framework

-In recent years, deep learning has been widely used to establish the nonlinear mapping from a LR image to a HR one to perform single image super resolution (SISR) \cite{yang2010image,7780551}.
-To apply the deep learning based SISR methods for channel estimation in our study, the channel matrix is regaded as a two-dimensional image.
-The receiver first estimates the channel by the conventional LS algorithm as an initial channel estimate.
-The estimated channel can be considered as a LR image, with the corresponding ideal channels as the HR one.
+In recent years, DL has been widely used to establish the nonlinear mapping from an LR image to an HR one to perform Single Image Super Resolution (SISR) \cite{yang2010image,7780551}.
+To apply the DL based SISR methods for channel estimation in our study, the channel matrix is regarded as a two-dimensional image.
+The receiver first estimates the channel by the conventional LS algorithm as an initial channel estimation.
+The estimated channel can be considered as an LR image, with the corresponding ideal channels as the HR one.
 The channel matrix in the space-frequency domain will first be transformed to the angle-delay domain for the compatibility with the following feedback network.
-Due to the limited storage capacity and computation complexity of the UEs, it is more practical to deploy a light-weight neural network at the UEs.
-Therefore, a three-layer super resolution convolutional neural network (SRCNN) is adopted to estimate the channel in our study, which was proposed in \cite{yang2010image} to handle the image super resolution problem.
+Due to the limited storage capacity and computation complexity of UEs \cite{wang2021survey}, it is more practical to deploy a light-weight neural network at the UEs.
+Therefore, we adopt a three-layer Super Resolution Convolutional Neural Network (SRCNN) to estimate the channel in our study, which was proposed in \cite{yang2010image} to handle the image super resolution problem.

+The existing DL toolboxes, such as TensorFlow and PyTorch, are designed for real matrix processing, and the complex matrix cannot be directly processed using these toolboxes.
+Therefore, following the most existing DL-based CSI feedback works \cite{8322184}, we split the complex channel into two parts (i.e., real and imaginary parts) and stack these two parts on the third dimension \cite{9419066}.
+Therefore, the input and output of the networks are two real ``images'' in this work.

 As shown in Fig. \ref{CEnet}, the CE subnet is composed of three layers, with each layer performing one specific operation.
 The first layer employing $N_1$ filters of size $f_1\times f_1$ is to extract the raw features of the estimated channel.
 The second layer with $N_2$ filters of size $f_2\times f_2$ $(f_2=1)$, similar to a fully-connected layer, builds the nonlinear mapping relationship between the raw features and the features extracted from the ideal channel.
 Lastly, the mapped features are weighted and grouped to reconstruct the ideal channel matrix by two convolutional filters of size $f_3\times f_3$.

-The rectified linear unit (ReLU), $\rm {ReLU}=\max(x, 0)$, is applied to the output of the first two layers.
+The Rectified Linear Unit (ReLU), $\rm {ReLU}=\max(x, 0)$, is applied to the output of the first two layers.
 The output of the original network in \cite{yang2010image} has a smaller size than the input.
-To ensure that our output has the same size as the input, zero padding is adopted in every layer during training.
+To ensure that our output has the same size as the input, we adopt zero padding in every layer during training.

 To measure the information retrieval capacity of a convolutional network, the receptive field metric is used to represent the extent to which each pixel in the output image can perceive the original image.
 It can also be taken as the area of each pixel in the output feature map mapped to the original image \cite{luo2017understanding}.
 The reason why the output cannot always perceive all the information of the original image is that the convolutional layer and pooling layer are commonly used and layers are locally connected.
 The larger the receptive field is, the more the information of the original image the network can obtain, which also means that it may contain more global and higher semantic features.
 Therefore, the size of the receptive field can be used to roughly judge the context retrieval capacity of each layer.
 The receptive field of the $l$-th layer can be calculated as follows,